 Upfront costs

-Your landlord must protect your deposit in an approved scheme within 30 days of you paying.
+Your landlord must protect your deposit in an approved scheme within 30 days of you paying it.
 They should give you written information about which scheme they used.
 You could get compensation if your landlord breaks these rules.